simonspa/corryvreckan/src/algorithms/ImproveReferenceTimestamp/README.md

 #### Parameters
 * `m_method`: Determines which method to use.
 Trigger timestamp is 0, average track timestamp is 1.
 Default value is `1`.
 * `m_source`: Determines which detector plane carries the trigger signals.
 Only relevant for method 0.
 Default value is `"W0013_G02"`.
-* `m_stop`: Determines whether to allow out of time trigger timestamps or not.
-Only relevant for method 0.
-Default value is `true`.

 #### Plots produced